Friday, 3 July 2015

 Even showers failed to refresh us.
 We lay on our mats, moving as little as possible and after a while Keith realised that his mat had a slow leak.
 This was to haunt us for the rest of the trip.

-In due course we wandered down to the bar and claimed our glasses of kir, which we sipped in a gravel garden below the terrace of the restaurant, pleasantly shady and full of comfortable plastic lounge chairs occupied by people trying to keep cool.
+In due course we wandered down to the bar and claimed our glasses of kir, which we sipped in a gravel garden below the terrace of the restaurant, pleasantly shady and full of comfortable plastic lounge chairs occupied by other people trying to keep cool.

 As we had booked a table, we took our time over these drinks and finally went up to the restaurant at about 8:30.
-It was crowded with diners, all sweating copiously but seeming to enjoy it.
+It was crowded with diners, all sweating copiously but seeming to enjoy themselves.

 The menu was two courses for €13.50.
 Our first courses were ham and melon for Keith and oeufs mayonnaise for me.